-TYPE 'C' LOT GRADING (all drainage to alley)
+TYPE 'B' LOT GRADING

 WET EXTENDED DETENTION POND

 A FOREBAY SHALL BE PROVIDED FOR ALL INLETS TO A WET EXTENDED WATER QUALITY POND AND SHALL BE PLACED UPSTREAM OF THE MAIN WET POND AREA.
 THE FOREBAY IS SEPARATED FROM THE LARGER WET DETENTION POND AREA BY A BERM THAT MAY BE CONSTRUCTED OF EARTH, STONES, RIPRAP, GABIONS, OR GEOTEXTILES.
 THE TOP OF THE FOREBAY BARRIER SHALL BE EQUAL TO THE NORMAL POOL ELEVATION, AND MAY EXTEND ABOVE THE ELEVATION OF THE PERMANENT POOL.
 A SPILLWAY SHALL BE CONSTRUCTED TO CONVEY FLOW FROM THE FOREBAY TO THE WET DETENTION POND AREA.